Kenley Jansen: 2016

-On June 20, 2016, Jansen picked up his 162nd career save against the Washington Nationals, breaking the all-time franchise record held by Éric Gagné.
-He was also selected to the National League team for the 2016 Major League Baseball All-Star Game, his first all-star selection.
-On August 24, 2016, Jansen tied Jim Brewer's franchise record for strikeouts by a reliever with the 604th of his career.
-In 71 games, he was 3–2 with a 1.83 ERA and 47 saves, earning him the Trevor Hoffman National League Reliever of the Year Award.
+In his final year of arbitration, Jansen signed a one-year, $10.65 million, contract with the Dodgers on January 15, 2016.
+On June 20, Jansen picked up his 162nd career save against the Washington Nationals, breaking the Dodgers franchise record, previously held by Gagné.
+He was also selected to the National League team for the 2016 All-Star Game, his first all-star selection.
+On August 24, Jansen tied Jim Brewer's franchise record with 604 strikeouts by a reliever.
+In 71 games, he was 3–2 with a 1.83 ERA and 47 saves and earned the National League Reliever of the Year Award.
 Of all MLB pitchers, he held right-handed batters to the lowest batting average, .107 (in 30 or more innings).
 In the 2016 NLDS against the Washington Nationals, Jansen pitched in four games and worked 5 1/3 innings, allowing four runs and saving two games.
 In the 2016 NLCS against the Chicago Cubs he pitched 6 1/3 innings over three games, with one save, and struck out 10 while only allowing one hit.